A complete guide to Edexcel International GCSE Maths

 Formulae you must memorise (Higher tier)

-• Sin, cos, tan ratios in right-angled triangles
+- Sin, cos, tan ratios in right-angled triangles (SOH CAH TOA)

-Where students lose marks The two biggest sources of lost marks are arithmetic slips on long calculator questions and missing units on geometry answers.
+Where students lose marks Two common pitfalls are arithmetic slips on long calculator questions and missing units on geometry answers.
 Always check your working, double-check unit conversions, and label every answer with its units.

 Grading and tier choice

 Edexcel International GCSE Maths is graded 9 to 1, in line with UK GCSE.
-Foundation tier gives access to grades 1 to 5.
-Higher tier gives access to grades 4 to 9.
-There is one grade of overlap.
+Foundation tier targets grades 5 to 1.
+Higher tier targets grades 9 to 4.
+Grades 4 and 5 are available on both tiers.

 Your school chooses the tier, usually based on mocks and class performance.
 Most academically strong students take Higher because it unlocks grades 7 to 9, which most sixth forms and universities expect for top offers.

-Grade boundaries shift every series and are published by Edexcel on results day each August (for June) and March (for January).
+Grade boundaries shift every series and are published by Edexcel on results day each August (for the June series) and March (for the January series).

 5 tips for Edexcel International GCSE Maths revision